Our curatorial team have a great deal of expertise about our collections which cover the following areas:

 We also offer an enquiries and identification service for your objects.
 We have expertise in the areas outlined above.
-If you would like us to identify your object then please click here to contact us and to make an appointment.
-Please provide as much information about the object as you can, including, if possible, a detailed description, a photograph, and the exact location where it was found or bought.
+If you would like us to identify your object then please email firstname.lastname@example.org or call 01904 687687 to make an appointment.
+Please provide as much information about the object as you can including, if possible, a detailed description, a photograph, and the exact location where it was found or bought.

 We cannot give advice on items for sale or provide valuations.
 We also cannot authenticate objects.

 The curatorial departments are very busy and may not be able to reply immediately.
 We will respond as soon as possible acknowledging your enquiry within a month, and will provide a full service within a two month period.

 Due to the differing nature of the Trust’s collections and museums, detailed instructions for each area of the collection can be found below: